 Investigation

-First try to read the rest of the online resources and follow each activity on this sheet to help you carry out an investigation of the geography of the 2010 General Election and to formulate questions which you can follow up after the results are in for the 2015 vote in May.
+First try to read the rest of the online resources and follow each activity on this sheet to help you carry out an investigation of the geography of the 2010 General Election.
+Then try to formulate questions which you can follow up after the results are in for the 2015 vote in May.

 Introduction